who i am

 Until I found dance.
 After I moved to NYC for graduate school at 22, my very cute white boyfriend from college broke up with me.
 Feeling alone in a new city, new home, and now losing my relationship, I spiraled into a depression.
 I remember walking outside thinking the world was doomed and we’re all gonna die.
 So I decided to dream big to encourage my happiness, to choose a dream that I had as a kid – and it was to be a dancer.
 At 22, I began dancing obsessively and started to feel more connected, more hopeful, more able to express myself.
 The problem was, I still didn’t feel safe.
 I was spending probably $10K of my grad school stipend on dance classes per year and, while I felt freer in my dancing, I felt out of place at most of the classes I took.

-Anyways, after getting let go from that company, ironically because the higher-ups were afraid of my safety, I started experiencing a dance space, Kristin Sudeikis’s dance class and company, that was so uplifting – like I was never doing anything wrong.
-I remember being on stage with the other company dancers and it literally felt like I was in boundless loving energy.
-There was no time or space, just love; it was magical.
+Anyways, after getting let go from that company, I started experiencing a dance space, Kristin Sudeikis’s dance class and company, that was so energetically uplifting.
+I remember being on stage with the other company dancers and it literally felt like I was swimming in boundless energy.
+There was no time or space, just energy; it was magical.
 It made me realize some of what I had been missing in other spaces.

 And then I started studying my body/nervous system and discovered practices of deep connection that my body truly needed to feel safe & started consistently practicing meeting my needs.
 I finally understood that I needed a new type of environment in order to feel safe.
 I realized I needed to leave certain spaces, completely change others, and either find or create new spaces in order to meet my needs.
 I understood how certain spaces were no good for me and that I needed to create a new one.
 I began to learn how being in tune with our needs is a clear gateway to creating what we desire.
 I began to realize that there was never anything wrong with me – but with the environments that were not meeting my needs.
 I dove further into the discovery of my needs – based on my “neurotype”, based on health conditions, based on numerology, astrology, human design – based on who I am and how I am.
 And I began to dive deeper into the understanding that there was nothing wrong with me by reading the work of my lineage of artist-activist-spiritual-educator humans (e.g., Audre Lorde, bell hooks, Maya Angelou, Rev. Angel kyodo Williams, etc.) who call us to deconstruct systems of conditioning and oppression in the process of liberation.
 I learned this process of deconstruction is a central process for me to uncover where my own patterns of disconnecting from myself and others truly came from.